 Countless buildings, fences, and structures scattered throughout the Mission are adorned with vibrant mural art that displays a diversity of themes, from political statements to cultural heritage.
 San Francisco boasts over 1,000 art murals all over the city, many of which are enormous and impressive in their level of detail and beauty, with the highest concentration located in the Mission district.
-Visitors can embark on a walking tour of these murals, starting at Balmy Alley, between 24th and 25th St., and Treat St. and Harrison St. This mural displays an outrage over political abuse and human rights in Central America, which contrasts the variety of art styles found at the Clarion Alley murals.
+Visitors should bring their best workout shoes and embark on a walking tour of these murals, starting at Balmy Alley, between 24th and 25th St., and Treat St. and Harrison St. This mural displays an outrage over political abuse and human rights in Central America, which contrasts the variety of art styles found at the Clarion Alley murals.
 For a comprehensive guide to the San Francisco murals, click here.

 Appreciate Local Artistry

 Several art shops, galleries, and studios exist all over this neighborhood dedicated to presenting the work of local artists in the community.
 Galeria de la Raza is one of these community-based art organizations that strives to foster public awareness of Latino/Chicano art - a sincere exemplification of cultural activism.
 Another revered Mission District art establishment is known as Southern Exposure, and is the oldest-remaining artist-owned live/work space in the city.
 This spot serves to cultivate the talents of local artists, while helping to expose their artwork and ideas to the local community in creative ways.